 Our technical staff includes testers that have sat on Australian Standards committees to make sure the home entertainment devices you buy are safe.
 They've also had a major influence in getting MEPS (mandatory energy performance standards) implemented so the products you buy today use significantly less energy.

-We select a range of the latest release projectors in what would be considered a medium price bracket.
+We select a range of the latest release projectors in several different video quality and price categories.
 Once we confirm the models are readily available, our buyers go out and purchase the models to test, just as you would.
 Because these models are often available at different times of the year, sometimes we can't buy the latest model in a retail store although we know it's coming soon.
-This issue arose with the latest projector test for the Epson EH-TW6700W – however, for this model, we borrowed a unit from the company and returned it after the test.

 Occasionally we'll include a brand that's outside the mainstream to check that we're not missing a bargain, or something better than the main brands can deliver.